alexeykarnachev/full_stack_transformer/README.md

 ### Train Model
-The library uses `pytorch-lightning` for training and arguments which are used by lightning `Trainer` class are allowed as a command line argument for the script below.
+The library uses `pytorch-lightning` for training and arguments which are used by lightning `Trainer` class is allowed as a command-line argument for the script below.

 To check them all execute:
 ```